01

 Security

-The first thing you notice once you are connected to the control center is the Security box.
+The first thing you notice once you are connected to the control center is the Security box on top.
 It appears because you are using the default credentials.
-You can click on “Change password” to define a new password and not have the security warning again.
+You can click on “Change password” to define a new password and close this security warning.

 Status

-Different indicators let you see at a glance if everything is fine : the status, the FPS, the camera feed (it should not be black) and the OTS status (the OTS need some time upon start to initialize, during this initialization phase, the OTS status is set to Ok, noisy).
-The aim is to get green check marks across the board.
+Different indicators let you see at a glance if everything is fine : the status, the FPS, the camera feed and the OTS status (it will be relevant to know if you are using the legacy OTS or the more modern Impression-based OTS, called Footfall).
+You have to aim for green check marks across the board.

-In order to have a correct tracking, you need to have at least 8 FPS (Frames per Second) : a lower FPS would prevent a good tracking, resulting in a risk to count people twice.
-To increase the FPS, you can lower the camera resolution – do not rush to the camera parameters immediately though, the software takes some time to reach cruising speed.
+In order to have a correct tracking, you need to have at least 8 FPS (Frames per Second) : a lower FPS would prevent a good tracking, impacting the accuracy of the data collection.
+To increase the FPS, you can lower the camera resolution.

 If you have under 8 FPS, you will see a warning red mark: